OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 *Example:*

 - Technical flagged abuse case: Add Cross Site Scripting injection into a comment input field.
-- Business flagged abuse case: Ability to modify arbitrary the price of an article in an online shop prior to pass an order causing the user to pay a lower amount for the wanted article.
+- Business flagged abuse case: Ability to modify  the price of an article in an online causing the user to pay a lower amount for the wanted article.

 ## When to define the list of Abuse Cases?

-On agile project, the definition workshop must be made after the meeting in which User Stories are includen in a Sprint.
+On an agile project, the definition workshop must be made after the meeting in which User Stories are includen in a Sprint.

-In waterfall projects, the definition workshop must be made when the business feature to implements are identified and known by the business.
+In waterfall projects, the definition workshop must be made when the business feature to implement are identified and known by the business.

-Whatever the mode of project used (agile or waterfall), the abuse cases selected to be addressed must become security requirements in each feature specification section (waterfall) or User Story acceptance criteria (agile) in order to allow additional cost/effort evaluation, identification and implementation of the countermeasures.
+The abuse cases selected to be addressed must become security requirements in each feature specification section (waterfall) or User Story acceptance criteria (agile) to allow additional cost/effort evaluation, identification, and implementation of the countermeasures.

 Each abuse case must have a unique identifier in order to allow tracking throughout the whole project/sprint (details about this point will be given in the proposal section).